If Mary were having her child today, what would Planned Parenthood suggest she do?

 We all know the story.
-A young woman is engaged to be married when she finds out that she is pregnant.
+A young woman is engaged to be married when an angel tells her that she is pregnant.
 As soon as her pregnancy is discovered, people will likely think that she and her fiancée violated their vows of betrothal and slept together; or worse, she committed adultery.
 Her obvious prospects are scorn, ridicule, and potentially, the death penalty.

-Thankfully, an angel comes and delivers a message of hope and life to Mary.
+Thankfully, that angel delivered a message of hope and life to Mary.
 Her pregnancy is the result of God’s miraculous intervention and her unborn child is the Messiah her people have waited for.
 The angel then delivers the same message to her fiancée, Joseph, who takes Mary as his wife—unplanned pregnancy and all.
 And the rest is history.

 But what if it had not happened that way?

 What if modern pro-choice rhetoric were present at the time of Mary’s pregnancy?
 What advice would she have received?
 Mary’s bio seems to fit the typical “at risk” client Planned Parenthood serves.
 She was likely born into a poor family, she was young, unmarried, and her pregnancy was unplanned, from her perspective.
 To continue her pregnancy would be to invite ridicule and the accusation of adultery.
 As much shame as there is today for such an accusation, in Mary’s time it could mean life or death.

 One could imagine her trying to explain her circumstances to a concerned classmate or friend.

 “An angel spoke to me and said I am pregnant with the Messiah!”